awortmann/awortmann.github.io/_pages/preprints.md

 nav: false
 ---

+The full list of publications is available from my [publications](../publications/) website

 #### 23rd International Conference on Model Driven Engineering Languages and Systems (MODELS)

 The following papers have been accepted to [MODELS'20](http://www.modelsconference.org/) and will be presented between October 18 and 23 during the virtual conference.